liu-ke/csukuangfj.github.io/_posts/2017/2017-03-28-c-cpp-notes.md

 {}
 ```
   - For a given object file `a.o`, use `nm -C a.o` to demangle the symbols, or use `nm a.o | c++filt`
+  - Difference between `extern` and `extern "C"`
+     - `extern`: a function or a variable is defined elsewhere
+     - `extern "C"`: do not do name mangling

 ## Tools